Michigan Voter Information Center (MVIC)

 Permanent Mail Ballot Feature

 The Clerk’s Office maintains a Permanent Absent Voter List.
 Registered voters on this list automatically receive an application for an absent voter ballot 60-75 days before an election.
 If you wish to be added to this list, complete and return the document from the Forms Section above or complete an electronic application at: Michigan Online Absent Voter Ballot Application (state.mi.us).
+Learn more about the Permanent Mail Ballot feature.

 Early Voting Feature